adrianblynch/webrtc-from-zero-to-hero/README.md

 <canvas></canvas>
 ```

-Next we get a reference to the canvas's 2D context.
+We get a reference to the canvas's 2D context.
 This is used to write a captured image to:

 ```
 var ctx = canvas.getContext("2d");